Introduction

 The formula to calculate the earnings credited is:

-• For Strategies with Participation: (Participation Rate % X Index Return)
+- For Strategies with Participation: (Participation Rate % X Index Return)

-• For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate
+- For Strategies with Caps: Index return over a given crediting period, with a maximum potential of earning the cap rate

-1. Participation Rate (PR): The participation rate describes the annuitant’s participation percentage in a return of an index.
+- Participation Rate (PR): The participation rate indicates the percentage of annuitants participating in the return of an index.
 For example, suppose the participation rate is 60%, and the index returned 10% over the agreed time.
 In that case, the annuitant will be eligible for only 60% of the return, i.e., 6%.

-2. Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
-For example, if an index returns 12% but the contract’s cap rate is 6%, In this situation, the annuitant will be eligible for an interest credit of 6% only.
+- Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
+For example, if an index returns 12% but the contract’s cap rate is 6%, in this situation, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

 Should your needs change unexpectedly, and you need to take an excess withdrawal (a withdrawal that is above the free withdrawal amount available in a given contract year), you may be entitled to access additional monies, although certain charges and penalties may apply.
 Any amount withdrawn in excess of the remaining free withdrawal amount is subject to a Surrender Charge.
 Below is the Surrender Charge schedule for MassMutual American Legend 7 Fixed Indexed Annuity.

 Market Value Adjustments - In case you need to surrender your policy, a Market Value Adjustment (MVA) will be applied to the portion of the withdrawal or surrender that exceeds the free withdrawal amount during the withdrawal charge period.
 Note that this policy also has No-MVA rates (check the rate card above).
-If you choose No-MVA rates, you’ll earn a less interest credit than the MVA rates, but No Market Value Adjustments will be applied should you surrender/withdraw from your account.
+If you choose No-MVA rates, you’ll earn a lower interest credit than the MVA rates, but No Market Value Adjustments will be applied should you surrender/withdraw from your account.
 Please note that the surrender charges still apply.

 Riders